xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 $ fastlane prebuild
 {% endhighlight %}

-Finally, the `prebuild` lane looks similar to:

-{% highlight ruby %}
-lane :prebuild do
-	cocoapods
-	sigh(output_path: '/Library/Developer/XcodeServer/ProvisioningProfiles', skip_install: true)
-end
-{% endhighlight %}

-> Notice that we have added the action `cocoapods` since we usually work with it.

 We will modify the deployer bot by adding a before trigger command on the *Triggers* tab, that will call to `prebuild`.

 ![Before trigger](/images/remer-xcode-server/before-trigger.png)

 > Note that before calling `fastlane`, we are changing the current directory by entering to `myapp`.
 That is the name of the branch. **Triggers run in the parent project folder**.

-OK we are ready to make our bot perform the archive action.
-Next steps are to increase build number, make a tag and upload to iTunes Connect.
-We will use the build made by the bot to generate the IPA that finally we will upload to iTunes Connect.
-Later I'm going to let you know why we will export the archive instead of letting the bot generate it.
-As we are going to use the archive made by the bot, we have to update the build number before start building.
-We want to set the build number to the number of commits that were made and let version number as it is.
-To increase the build number we can use the Fastlane action `number_of_commits` to retrieve the number of commits made on the current branch and update the target's plist file using other Fastlane action `set_info_plist_value`, so add to our prebuild lane next action:

-{% highlight ruby %}

-lane :prebuild do
-  build_number = number_of_commits
-  set_info_plist_value(
-    path: './MyApp-Info.plist',
-    key: 'CFBundleVersion',
-    value: "#{build_number}"
-  )

-  cocoapods
-  sigh(output_path: '/Library/Developer/XcodeServer/ProvisioningProfiles', skip_install: true)
-end

-{% endhighlight %}

-Now we're going to create a new lane `:build` that will be ran after the bot successfully builds the app.
-In this lane I want to commit changes made on the app's plist file, upload the build to iTunes Connect, make a tag and push those changes.
+#### Postbuild steps

+After the bot finish building the project we will be able to access the created archive file to export it as an IPA file and upload it to iTunes.
+We're going to create an additional lane which be in charge of upload the IPA to iTunes and create a git tag.

 Let's start simple without taking care of the upload to iTunes Connect for now:

 {% highlight ruby %}
 lane :build do